-Trinidad’s Second Capital, San Fernando
+Trinidad’s second capital, San Fernando

-Trinidad’s second city is the commercial centre for the energy-based industries located in the south-west of the island.
-It was built around a hill known as Naparima to the Amerindians, overlooking a sheltered bay in the Gulf of Paria.
+San Fernando was built around a hill known as Naparima to the Amerindians, overlooking a sheltered bay in the Gulf of Paria.
 The landmark Naparima hill has been quarried to a level outcrop which is now a hiking park.
 An elevated rocky plateau remains, from which there are fabulous views of the surrounding area.
 The town has spread in all directions.
 The Pointe-à-Pierre refinery is just north of San Fernando.
 Out in the countryside you can taste some of the best Indian cuisine on the island, and enjoy beaches with glass-like water in the west and good surfing in the east.
 There are mud volcanoes, the Pitch Lake, and eco-reserves.

 The San Fernando Hill

-Once revered by the Amerindians, here you have one of the best vistas in Trinidad.
+Once revered by the Amerindians as Naparima Hill, here you have one of the best vistas in Trinidad.
 Around it, all the city’s roads circle.
 Leave the highway at the San Fernando exit, turn left onto the San Fernando bypass, and at its crest take a right turn; almost immediately Circular Road branches off to the right, and by Soong’s Great Wall restaurant a small signposted road on the left climbs the hill almost to the summit.
 Once atop it, you can see most of southern and central Trinidad, with the Northern Range, the offshore islands and the mountains of Venezuela suddenly revealed as the continuous structure they are.
 There are visitor facilities, a small display, lookouts and picnic huts, a children’s area and play park.
 The hill is one of the main event venues in the city.

 Downtown San Fernando